Click icons to jump to a section

 One common agreement is that tenants will pay a deposit before they move into the property which they’ll get back at the end of the tenancy.
 When this happens, the deposit must be stored in a protected Tenancy Deposit Scheme.
 Your investment property should also be completely safe for tenants to live in, so make sure the gas and electrics are safety compliant.

-What Changes to Buy to Let Rules Do Investors Need to Know About in 2020?
+What Changes to Buy to Let Rules Do Investors Need to Know About in 2020 and Beyond?

-For those seeking buy to let properties for sale in 2020, there are some changes to certain buy to let rules that you should know about.
+For those seeking buy to let properties for sale in 2020 and 2021, there are some changes to certain buy to let rules that you should know about.
 Here is a summary of some of the most important new buy to let rules to understand before beginning your investment.

 Energy Efficiency Rules